Economic Complexity and Growth: Can value-added exports better explain the link?: Data Methodology

 \section{Data \& Methodology}

-\paragraph{Data.} Value-added exports are calculated based on the most recent release of the World-Input-Output Database \cite{Timmer.2015}.
-It covers 56 industries in 43 lower-middle- to high-income countries and provides annual coverage from 2000 to 2014.\footnote{~A detailed description of the calculation of value-added exports on sectoral level is in \citeA{Koopman.2014}.}$^,$\footnote{~A list of included countries is provided in the appendix.
+\paragraph{Data.} Value-added exports are calculated based on the most recent release of the World-Input-Output Database \cite{Timmer.2015}, covering 56 industries in 43 lower-middle- to high-income annually from 2000 to 2014.\footnote{~A detailed description of the calculation of value-added exports on sectoral level is in \citeA{Koopman.2014}.}$^,$\footnote{~A list of included countries is provided in the appendix.
 The three countries for which data is not available in every complexity metric, i.e. LUX, MLT and TWN, are excluded from the empirical assessment.} For data on GDP per capita, capital, and population I rely on the Penn World Table \cite{Feenstra.2015}.
 Data on human capital are obtained from the \citeA{WittgensteinCentreforDemographyandGlobalHumanCapital.2018}.
 Additionally, data on the $ECI$ are provided by \citeA{TheGrowthLabatHarvardUniversity.2019}, while data on $EF$ can be obtained from the World Bank data catalog.

 \paragraph{Methodology.} The $ECI$ and $EF$ are calculated based on a binary adjacency matrix, which denotes whether a country has a Revealed Comparative Advantage \cite{Balassa.1965} in a specific product in terms of gross exports.\footnote{~Specifically, country $c$ has a Revealed Comparative Advantage in product $p$, if $\frac{EXP_{cp}/ \sum_{p} EXP_{cp}}{\sum_{c} EXP_{cp}/ \sum_{c,p} EXP_{cp}} \geqslant 1$.} However, since value-added exports only refer to industries and, thus, the dimensions of the adjacency matrix are reduced considerably, a binary adjacency matrix does not introduce satisfactory variation over time or within cross-sections, since specializations in value-added exports rarely change.
 Hence, I apply a weighted adjacency matrix \textbf{W}.\footnote{~\citeA{Tacchella.2012} suggest this weighting scheme as a robustness check for the binary adjacency matrix, and refers to the nominator of the Revealed Comparative Advantage \cite{Balassa.1965}.} Its elements are defined as the share of value-added exports ($VX$) country $c$ has in industry $s$, i.e.